pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.

+- gcloud - the Google Cloud SDK command-line tool that you use to connect to your GKE cluster.

 Creating a Google Cloud Platform project - 5 minutes
 -----------------------------------------
 To deploy Pega Platform to a GKE cluster, you must create a Google Cloud project in which you will create your Kubernetes cluster resources.